tamasane/colab_notebooks/README.md

 # colab_notebooks
-Python Notebooks on Google Colab
+This repository contains some fun experiments and best use cases of Google Colab platform.